Message Replay Configuration

 Complete

-Pending Complete A replay has reached the end of the replay log, but there are still unacked replayed messages on the endpoint.
+Message replay has reached the end of the replay log but there are still unacknowledged replayed messages on the endpoint.
 New live messages are being delivered to the endpoint.
-However, it's still possible that the replay can fail and have the unacked replayed messages be deleted from the endpoint.
+However, replay can still fail, in which case the unacknowledged replayed messages would be deleted from the endpoint.

-Failed A replay has failed and is pending acknowledgment of an unbind request it sent as a failure indication.
+A replay has failed and is the endpoint is waiting for acknowledgment of the unbind request it sent to the event broker as a failure indication.

 Trimming the Replay Log